 BlackGEM

-The telescopes in the array arehoused at ESO La Silla, at the site of the former GPO/Marly telescope.
+The telescopes are located at the ESO La Silla site.
 Each telescope is mounted on top of a 7 meter high double-walled steel cylinder.
-The inner cylinder will hold the telescope and the outer cylinder the clam-shell dome.
+The inner cylinder holds the telescope and the outer cylinder supports the dome floor and the clam-shell dome.
 This way the telescope-bearing structure is shielded from sun and wind.

 ESO La Silla is an ideal site because of its excellent weather and seeing (median value 0.9").
 Since the gravitational wave events are expected to originate from within ~200 Mpc distance, many might be located on or near resolved galaxies, and be faint.
 Spatial resolution is therefore doubly essential: to resolve out the night-sky background (sensitivity to points sources), and to accurately locate the event on top of its host galaxy.